Efficient Compilation for Shuttling Trapped-Ion Machines via the Position Graph Architectural Abstraction

 \section{Quantum Charge-Coupled Device}

 Trapped-ion (TI) platforms for quantum computation have drawn significant attention due to their robustness and seemingly all-to-all connectivity, leading to their widespread use in the NISQ era.
-Compared with its competitors, such as superconducting-qubit systems, the TI system is known to not suffer from the connectivity challenge, which is a massive hindrance in superconducting systems \cite{kjaergaard2020superconducting}.
+Compared with its competitors, such as superconducting-qubit systems, the TI system is known not to suffer from the connectivity challenge, which is a massive hindrance in superconducting systems \cite{kjaergaard2020superconducting}.
 However, trapped-ion architectures face a scaling issue with the current linear chain architecture.
-As a single trap's ion count increases, so does its heating, presenting difficulties in ion control and gate implementation for long ion chains.
-This heating is directly related to a system's fidelity~\cite{wu2018noise}.
+Considering a linear trap, when the max trap capacity increases (number of maximum ions stored in the trap), so does its heating when performing instructions.
+This presents difficulties in ion control and gate implementation for long ion chains and is directly related to a system's fidelity~\cite{wu2018noise}.

 To tackle this problem, the Quantum Charge Coupled Device (QCCD) model was proposed~\cite{kielpinski2002architecture} as a modular and scalable trapped-ion architecture, where small traps are connected through ion shuttling paths.
-In more detail, the QCCD-based TI system consists of multiple small capacity traps, as well as, segments and junctions providing pathways for the ions to move from trap to trap.
+In more detail, the QCCD-based TI system consists of multiple small-capacity traps, as well as segments and junctions providing pathways for the ions to move from trap to trap.
 Figure~\ref{fig:H_QCCD} illustrates an example of a QCCD architecture.
 By restricting the trap size capacity, QCCD design achieves fast, high-fidelity two-qubit operations within each trap.
 Figure~\ref{fig:H_QCCD} illustrates the shuttling process as an ion physically moves from one trap to another.
 Currently, many state-of-the-art TI systems \cite{moses2023race, mordini2024multi, pino2021demonstration, sterk2024multi, delaney2024scalable} and the future development roadmap of TI vendors \cite{quantinuum2023roadmap} are built based on the concept of QCCD.